 Open Closet (OC) gratefully acknowledges the financial support of Schulich School of Medicine & Dentistry at The University of Western Ontario.
 Funds have been raised over the years through Tachycardia (or “Tachy” for short), an annual theatrical production by medical students from Schulich.
-Their generous financial contribution is allowing us to keep OC running.

 Who We Are